-Billie Eilish's "Yesterday" Cover At The 2020 Oscars Will Move You To Tears
+Don't Listen To Billie Eilish's "Yesterday" Cover Unless You Want To Cry Fat Tears

 For the first time in history, the Oscars were held at the beginning of February.
 It's the earliest in the year the ceremony has fallen in its entire 92-year history.
 Even though it bounced around in the first decade, by the mid-1940s, it had settled in March.
 But this new move-up has had an interesting effect on the schedule, landing it barely two weeks after the Grammys, and inspiring the producers to hire the latest Grammy winner.
 It might feel like Billie Eilish's 2020 Oscars performance was booked last minute, but it was a smart move.